HOW TO SECURELY ERASE A HARD DRIVE

 How to Securely Erase a Hard Drive on Your Own

 If you’re confident about working with computers, you can learn how to securely erase your hard drive.
 Go ahead and do this on your own if you don’t have any sensitive data or personal information.
-Before you get started, create backups of all the important data in the drive by transferring it into removable USB drive or burn it onto a DVD.
+Before you get started, create backups of all the important data in the drive-by transferring it into the removable USB drive or burn it onto a DVD.
 If your device is more than five years old and you intend to send the device for recycling, you can simply overwrite the hard drive multiple times.
 According to the U.S. Department of Defense’s “Short” specification, overwriting your data three distinct times with ones and zeroes should be sufficient.
-You can do this by selecting the appropriate commands for data removal in the built-in program in your computer.
+You can do this by selecting the appropriate commands for data removal in the built-in program on your computer.

 Wiping an External Hard Drive Using Software

-If you don’t have a preset program in your computer, you only need to download the DBAN software to securely erase a hard drive.
+If you don’t have a preset program on your computer, you only need to download the DBAN software to securely erase a hard drive.
 Save it onto a DVD by burning or on a USB drive.
 Run the software and it will erase all the data on your hard drive.
 This method is time-consuming and while it runs, you must take care not to interrupt it.
 At times, it may take a few days also depending on the amount of information contained on your hard drive.
 To date, this is the best data destruction solution you can use on your own.

-How to Securely Erase a SSD
+How to Securely Erase an SSD

 In place of the typical Hard Disk drive (HDD), you might have a Solid State Drive (SSD) installed in your digital device.
-The SSD functions much like a HDD except that it can work in the absence of power also.
+The SSD functions much like an HDD except that it can work in the absence of power also.
 All data is saved on interconnected flash memory chips.
 SSDs come with PATA/IDE drives as in older versions and SATA drives as in the newer versions.
 You only need to use the command, Secure Erase and you can securely erase a hard drive.
 If you can’t find the tool, you can find the appropriate software online and use them to clear the hard drive.

 Working with a Certified Refurbishing Company